collegeid/sanber-be-58-final-project-febrian/README.md

 ## Overview

-This documentation provides a comprehensive overview of the API endpoints available in our application, along with instructions on how to test each endpoint.
+This documentation provides a comprehensive overview of the API endpoints available in our application, including the various operations related to products, categories, orders, and user authentication.

 ## Base URL